All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Strategy 1: Build Emotional Awareness

-Most emotional eaters are not fully aware of the connection between their feelings and their eating.
+Most emotional eaters aren't fully aware of the connection between their feelings and their eating.
 Start paying attention.
 Before every meal and snack, rate your physical hunger on a scale of 1 to 10.
 If your hunger is below a 4 and you still want to eat, something emotional is happening.
 Identify it.
 Name it.
 Write it down if that helps.
 Awareness alone changes behavior because it disrupts the automatic quality of the pattern.

 Strategy 2: Create a Feelings Menu

 For each emotion that commonly triggers your eating, write down three alternative responses.
 For loneliness: call a friend, visit a public place, watch a comforting movie.
 For anxiety: take a walk, practice box breathing, clean a small space.
 For sadness: journal, listen to meaningful music, take a warm shower.
-The key is to have these alternatives pre-decided so you are not trying to think of them in the moment when your cognitive resources are depleted.
+The key is to have these alternatives pre-decided so you aren't trying to think of them in the moment when your cognitive resources are depleted.

 Strategy 3: Address the Root Causes